jongpie/NebulaLogger/docs/apex/configuration/LoggerParameter.md

 #### `CALL_STATUS_API` → `Boolean`

 Indicates if Logger will make an async callout to https://api.status.salesforce.com to get additional details about the current org, which is then stored on the Log\_\_c record.
-Controlled by the custom metadata record LoggerParamer.CallStatusApi @return The configured value, or `false` as the default
+Controlled by the custom metadata record LoggerParamer.CallStatusApi, or `false` as the default

 #### `ENABLE_SYSTEM_MESSAGES` → `Boolean`

 Indicates if Logger will append its own log entries about the logging system.
-Controlled by the custom metadata record LoggerParamer.EnableLoggerSystemMessages @return The configured value, or `false` as the default
+Controlled by the custom metadata record LoggerParamer.EnableLoggerSystemMessages, or `false` as the default

 #### `SEND_ERROR_EMAIL_NOTIFICATIONS` → `Boolean`

 Indicates if Logger will send an error email notification if any internal exceptions occur.
-Controlled by the custom metadata record LoggerParamer.SendErrorEmailNotifications @return The configured value, or `true` as the default
+Controlled by the custom metadata record LoggerParamer.SendErrorEmailNotifications, or `true` as the default

 #### `SYSTEM_DEBUG_MESSAGE_FORMAT` → `String`

 The merge-field syntax to use when calling System.debug().
-Controlled by the custom metadata record LoggerParamer.SystebugMessageFormat @return The configured value, or `{OriginLocation__c}\n{Message__c}` as the default
+Controlled by the custom metadata record LoggerParamer.SystebugMessageFormat, or `{OriginLocation__c}\n{Message__c}` as the default

 #### `TAGGING_IS_ENABLED` → `Boolean`

 Indicates if Logger&apos;s tagging system is enabled.
-Controlled by the custom metadata record LoggerParamer.EnableTagging @return The configured value, or `true` as the default
+Controlled by the custom metadata record LoggerParamer.EnableTagging, or `true` as the default

 #### `TAG_USING_TOPICS` → `Boolean`

-Indicates if Logger&apos;s tagging will use Topic and TopicAssignment for storing tags @return The configured value, or `false` as the default
+Indicates if Logger&apos;s tagging will use Topic and TopicAssignment for storing tags, or `false` as the default

 ---